aome510/spotify-player/README.md

 ### Spotify Connect

-To enable [Spotify connect](https://www.spotify.com/us/connect/) support, user will need to register a Spotify application and use their own `client_id` as described in the [configuration documentation](https://github.com/aome510/spotify-player/blob/master/doc/config.md#general).
+To enable [Spotify connect](https://www.spotify.com/us/connect/) support, user will need to register a Spotify application and specify their own `client_id` in the application's general configuration file as described in the [configuration documentation](https://github.com/aome510/spotify-player/blob/master/doc/config.md#general).

 More details on registering a Spotify application can be found in the [Spotify documentation](https://developer.spotify.com/documentation/general/guides/app-settings/).

+**Note**: when using the default value for `client_id`, `spotify-player` can still be used as a remote player but it requires to have a running Spotify client before starting the application.

-When `spotify_player` runs with your own `client_id`, press **D** (`SwitchDevice` command) to get the list of available devices then press **enter** to connect to the selected device.
+When `spotify_player` runs with your own `client_id`, press **D** (default shortcut for `SwitchDevice` command) to get the list of available devices then press **enter** (default shortcut for `ChooseSelected` command) to connect to the selected device.

 ### Streaming